Organic Fruit Organic vegetables Nutrition Tomatoes Corn Potatoes Strawberries Local Farms Oranges

 How much fruit?

 You will need about 4 cups of finely chopped, pitted cherries (which is about 3 pounds or 2 quart boxes of fresh whole cherries).
-You can use sweet or sour cherries, but obviously, you'll need to add more sugar with sour cherries to overcome the sourness!
+You can use sweet or sour cherries, but obviously, you will need to add more sugar with sour cherries to overcome the sourness!

 Jelly can ONLY be made in rather small batches - about 4 cups at a time - like the directions on the pectin say, DO NOT increase the recipes or the jelly won't "set" (jell, thicken).
 (WHY?
 Alton Brown on the Food Channel says pectin can overcook easily and lose its thickening properties.
 It is easier and faster to get an even heat distribution in smaller batches.